PedroMilanezAlmeida/ezDAFi/README.md

 DAFi populations behave just like FlowJo native populations!
 They can be plotted, gated, used in layouts and stats!
-Please note, however, that one cannot call the plugin on a children or children of children of a previous DAFi gate, yet.
+Please note, however, that one cannot call the plugin on a child or grandchild of a previous DAFi gate, yet.

 ![](figures/VisualGuide4.png)